 GAIN entered into an employment agreement with Mr. Stevens on October 22, 2018, which was subsequently amended on August 3, 2020 (the "Stevens Agreement").
 The Stevens Agreement provides for an annual base salary and provides that Mr. Stevens is eligible to receive a target annual bonus determined as a fixed percentage (which for fiscal year 2021, is 75%) of the Chief Executive Officer's target annual bonus for the applicable fiscal year (the "Target Bonus"), which amount will be paid approximately 70% in cash and 30% in restricted stock that vests ratably over three years (with the number of shares determined using a 25% discount to fair market value).
+For fiscal year 2021, Mr. Stevens' Target Bonus", which amount will be paid approximately 70% in cash and 30% in restricted stock that vests ratably over three years (with the number of shares determined using a 25% discount to fair market value).
 For fiscal year 2021, Mr. Stevens' Target Bonus was prorated based on the nine months he participated in the Company's bonus program.
 The Stevens Agreement also provides that Mr. Stevens is eligible to participate in the Company's LTIP plan, which provides for performance-based cash awards.
 For fiscal 2021, Mr. Stevens received an LTIP award with a target value of \$500,000 that is subject to a five-year cliff-vesting requirement.
 The Stevens Agreement further provides that Mr. Stevens is entitled to four additional LTIP awards with a \$500,000 target value which vest in 2021, 2022, 2023 and 2024, respectively, as of the close of the applicable LTIP plan year.